 - Perform searches using the seed keywords you’ve selected for your article.

 Use an original and attention-grabbing headline.

 Create a title that will attract people to click on your article over any other.
-Neil Patel explains that writing great headlines is crucial to the success of your article.
+Writing great headlines is crucial to the success of your article.
 Choose descriptive words that pop out to readers and have the sizzle effect (when just saying it slices through the air and perks up the ears.)